 If you are storing dates in Excel worksheets, the default format picked by the Excel is the format set in Control Panel.
-So, if your control panel setting is “M/d/yyyy”, the Excel will format this 2/2/2010 as follows:
+So, if your control panel setting is “M/d/yyyy”, the Excel will format the 2nd Feb 2010 date as follows:

-If you require displaying the date like this 2-Feb-2010 or August 1, 2015 etc. as entering dates you may change the settings in Excel easily.
+If you require displaying the date like 2-Feb-2010 or August 1, 2015, etc. as entering dates you may change the settings in Excel easily.

-For the current worksheet, you may set the date formatting by different ways as described in the following section with examples.
+For the current worksheet, you may set the date formatting in different ways as described in the following section with examples.

 The first way I am going to show you for changing the date format in Excel is using the “Format Cells” option.
 Follow these steps: